 Kroepoek: Also spelled krupuk, these are puffy, crunchy fried prawn crackers typically served as an appetizer.

 Loempia: These spring rolls are made of rice paper and are typically filled with vegetables, meat and noodles then deep fried.
 They are often served with a sweet and sour chili sauce.
+Grab a loempia at one of Amsterdam’s street markets.

 Nasi: Nasi means rice, and is commonly served in the form of nasi goreng which is rice that has been stir fried with onion, garlic, ketjap manis, tamarind and chili.
-Nasi goreng is considered the national dish of Indonesia, and can be eaten on its own or as an accompaniment to many foods.
+Nasi goreng is considered the national dish of Indonesia, and can be eaten on its own or as an accompaniment to many other dishes.

 Rames: The word rames is used in restaurants to refer to a complete dish with nasi and/or bami, vegetables, and meat or tempeh.
 A rames dish usually costs about €5-15.